ksandermann/cloud-toolbox/README.md

 # custom ca certificates`
 All CAs placed inside ```~/ca-certificates``` on the host system will be mounted into the container and trusted on startup.

-# helm 2 and helm 3
+# helm 3 and terraform 0.13
-While a lot of projects/customers are upgrading to helm 3, helm 2 will probably still be around for some time.
+While a lot of projects are upgrading to helm 3, helm 2 will probably still be around for some time.
 As helm 3 does not provide backward-compatibility, both versions are installed in parallel in cloud-toolbox.
 Helm 2 can be used as before to provide backward-compatibility, helm 3 can be used via binary `helm3`.
+The same pattern applies to terraform 0.12 and 0.13 - 0.12 can be used via binary `terraform`, while 0.13 is available via binary `terraform13`.

 # versioning
 Release tags will be build following pattern YYYY-MM-dd-version.